player-eric/CoverYourNose/README.md

 ### FlaskServers

 A Flask server application with Nose+MaskDetector running on the backend, ready to deploy to cloud with Docker.
-And a tensorflow MNIST classifer server for rapid prototyping.
+Together with a tensorflow MNIST classifer server for rapid prototyping.

 ## References